Jessica Gulli-Nance

 Jessica Gulli-Nance (born 19 March 1988) is an Australian athlete specialising in the 400 metres and 400 metres hurdles.
 She competed in the 4 × 400 metres relay event at the 2015 World Championships in Beijing without qualifying for the final.
 Her personal bests are 53.22 seconds in the 400 metres (Melbourne 2015) and 57.30 seconds in the 400 metres hurdles (Melbourne 2014).

+Having been plagued by injuries earlier in her career, in 2020 Nance was free from injuries and running her best times in five years.
+However, the postponement of the 2020 Olympics cost Nance as she had to wait an additional year to compete at the sport's highest level.